Pilates Versus Weight Training: What’s the Difference?

 Pilates and weight lifting use different equipment.
 We will break down the most popular equipment used by both.

-There are a lot of really popular forms of Pilates that use different equipment.
+There are a lot of really popular forms of Pilates that use different types of equipment.
 We previously discussed the differences between mat vs reformer Pilates.
 However, there are other popular equipments such as the Cadillac and Chair.

 Mat – Pilates Mats are similar to Yoga mats, but 1/2 an inch thick with compact foam to provide additional support for your back and body.

 Reformer – A Pilates Reformer utilizes springs and has a variety of attachments for additional exercises.
 Reformers are great for working both the core and legs.
+While you won’t build big muscles with the reformer, you can develop toned muscles.

 Chair – Pilates Chairs can make for a really challenging workout for both your arms and legs.
 They contain spring attachments to add resistance and typically come with handlebars for doing exercises like dips.
 The chair is a very tough and versatile piece of equipment.